 - Identify user movements that go back and forth

-In our increasingly online world, users have their pick of the litter when it comes to online storefront options.
+In our increasingly online world, users have their pick of litter regarding online storefront options.
 That’s why it is a must to ensure your website is set up to provide a seamless browsing experience both on desktop and mobile devices.

-The cleaner, data-backed, poignant, and mobile-friendly your site, the higher the conversion rate you will achieve.
+The cleaner and more data-backed, poignant, and mobile-friendly your site, the higher the conversion rate you will achieve.
 Be sure to avoid the top 5 conversion killers discussed in this article.

 - Too Many Choices